AyushHirani/AudioUI/README.md

 # AudioUI

+This is a copy of Spotify app which only has backend features.

 This program contains many useful functions and some of them are :

 SEARCH: The program will prompt the user to enter a title string.
 It will then search the audio content store for an audio content with a matching title.
 If a match is found, the program will display the index and information of the matching audio content.